Hello, I'm Nyah J. Davis

 I believe that math is a powerful lens through which we can view and understand the world.
 My current research interests include spectral theory, combinatorics, and aperiodic order.
 I am specifically intrigued by the layered connections between different mathematical structures.

-As a black queer woman from an economically disadvantaged background, I am dedicated to the creation of space for others with underrepresented identities in math.
-I will continue building communities of support and mentoring young mathematicians so that anyone who loves math feels welcome in the discipline.
+I am dedicated to the creation of space for those of us with underrepresented identities in math.
+I continue building communities of support and mentoring young mathematicians so that anyone who loves math feels welcome in this discipline.

 June 2023